 The tables both looked like this to begin with.
 Pretty old and blah.
 They’ve seen better days.
 I had somebody DM me on Instagram that she had a side table just like this given to her by her Grandmother.
 She said that her Grandmother had them back in the 1940s…so they must be pretty old!
 I just love stories like that!

-First I sanded these babies down.
-I wanted to remove any loose varnish and rough it up to get ready for paint.
+First I sanded these babies down as I wanted to remove any loose varnish and rough it up to get ready for paint.

 I was pretty pumped to use this “Chalky Finish” spray paint.
 I had not used it yet, and the idea that chalk paint basically comes in a spray paint can now is rocking. my. world.